updated July 1, 2019 – no change to pricing but a resolve to follow this more closely

-Pricing is important to success in the small business.
+Pricing is important to success in the small business market.
 I use the same cost control strategies as recommended to my small business clients to maintain a low price, high value competitive advantage in my field.
-The savings are passed on to clients in the form of lower pricing.
+The savings are then passed on to clients in the form of lower pricing.

 My highest value competitive pricing strategy depends a few operational procedures:

 - Written agreements help improve communication about the details of engagements and our expectations.
 I primarily use emailed engagement agreements and ask you to respond with “AGREED” before we begin work.